 The Recent Trend

 While Biswell talked about the difficult early years when sales gains were small, the more recent trend has been exceptional.
 One year his sales increased more than 300 percent.
-This year sales are over up 84 percent over 2010.
+Every year we maintain a steady growth in sales.

 I feel this is because more people are realizing the importance of ethylene removal and that we work hard at keeping the cost to our customers as low as possible with only 2 increases in the last 20 years – Dave Biswell